-Aaron Lower, DVM, is passionate about research and education in his role as president of Carthage Veterinary System (CVS).
+Aaron Lower, DVM, is passionate about research and education in his role as president of Carthage Veterinary Service (CVS).
 He says their company’s goal is to be an a la carte source for whatever a swine producer needs from sow records support to diagnostic testing, but the backbone is veterinary service.
 Farm Journal’s PORK editor Jennifer Shike sat down with Lower to learn more about CVS and Lower’s perspective on swine health and research.

 Q. How did CVS get started?

 A. The clinic started up when Dr. Joe Connor was recruited out of vet school by pig producers in western Illinois who saw that in order to be successful, they needed to have a strong veterinarian in the area.
 He joined a veterinary practice and bought it quickly after he went to work there.
 It began as a mixed animal practice at first and shifted to pigs in the early 1990s when the demand for a 100% swine practitioner came about.

 Q. How has CVS evolved over the years?